ishmeet09/WeatherApp/README.md

 The WeatherApp is a user-friendly web application designed to provide up-to-date weather information for various locations.
-It was created using a combination of HTML, CSS, and JavaScript to deliver a seamless and visually appealing experience for users seeking weather forecasts.
+It was created using a combination of HTML, Tailwind CSS, and JavaScript to deliver a seamless and visually appealing experience for users seeking weather forecasts.

 Key Features: